 E: Below 60 percent

 You must attain at least a "C" in this course in order to take Math 1100.

 The following is a tentative outline of the required graded assignments and their weights:

-Class participation notebook checks and other assignments: 11 percent of final grade
+Class participation, notebook checks and other assignments: 10 percent of final grade

-As much of the course content is presented in a small-group, problem-solving format, daily attendance is required.
-Each class utilizes tools and concepts learned from previous classes, so be sure to arrive on time and stay until you are dismissed.
-Not only do excessive absences, tardiness, and early departure suggest a lack of professionalism and commitment, but they also guarantee that you will not attain the objectives of this course.
-Also note that class participation is a portion of your final grade (see participation rubric below); you will not earn any class participation points if you do not attend class.
+Each class utilizes tools and concepts learned from previous classes, so to optimize your understanding be sure to arrive on time and stay until you are dismissed.
+Excessive absences, tardiness, and early departure suggests a lack of professionalism and commitment, and will result in missing material and the objectives of this course.
+To reward you for your professionalism, class participation is a portion of your final letter grade (see participation rubric below).

-You are required to organize your work for this course in a notebook (e.g. one-inch three-ring binder) that includes the following sections:
+Being able to find your past assignments and class notes will reduce the time spent studying.
+If you have a method to organize your materials, continue to use this method.
+If not, we suggest you organize your work for this course in a notebook (e.g. one-inch three-ring binder) that includes the following sections:

 - Activities with in-class notes.
 Use this section to organize your completed work from each activity along with the notes you took during class.
 You are expected to finish any activity not completed in class.

 - Post-class notes.
 It is often the case that you may have difficulty taking notes on the discussions that occur during class.
 For this reason we require that you take at least 10 minutes after each class to capture important mathematical ideas that have been discussed during class.
 This will help to solidify your understanding, and highlight areas/issues around which you still have questions.
 Post-class notes will save you valuable time when studying for an exam.
 Along with providing the main ideas of the activity, the post class notes could also contain "aha" moments (a defining moment in which you gained real wisdom or insight), a list of questions you still have about the material in the activity, and a "cheat sheet" like list (things you would need to know for an exam: definitions, formulas, important examples, calculator key strokes, etc).